-You may delete Subscribers at any time at their request, or we may honor their request to be removed from your list or any list if we are contacted by them directly
+You may delete Subscribers at any time at their request, or we may honor their request to be removed from your list or any list if they contact us directly

 You may access and update your Subscribers' data at anytime